ledgelabs/ledge-typescript-api-client/README.md

 }
 ```

-originalCreationDate is used for attribution purposes and revenue sharing but is optional, leaving this undefined will simply not attribute this user's acquisition and consequently no revenue shared. **Input this parameter if unsure**.
+_originalCreationDate_ is used for attribution purposes and revenue sharing but is optional, leaving this undefined will simply not attribute this user's acquisition and consequently no revenue shared. **Input this parameter if unsure**.

-username does not need to be unique.
+_username_ does not need to be unique.

-userId must be unique per user per game.
+_userId_ must be unique for each player within a game (per API_KEY)

-**Return Type**
+#### Return Type

 ```
 export interface RegisterUser200Response {